andesol/andesol/README.md

 ### Hi there, stranger 👋

 I'm Andreu, a web developer aficionado.
-My Github profile is mainly a collection of broken toys.
-Unpolished apps I abandon as soon as I learn what I wanted.
+My Github profile is mainly a collection of unpolished apps I use to learn new things.

 - 🌱 I’m currently learning Python + Flask
 - 👯 I’m looking to collaborate on whatever I may help.